Can I install applications or save files to these computers?

 COEN classrooms and labs are heavily scheduled during fall and spring semesters.
 Some areas are so busy there’s no available time in the room prior to 8am or after 6pm on weekdays.
 This means that scheduling software updates is extremely difficult, as changes cannot be made while the computers are in use.

 To make changes, the systems also need to be ‘thawed’ which takes around fifteen minutes for an entire lab (including restarts).
 The software installation may also require several minutes.
 Afterward the systems must be re-frozen, which requires another restart.

 Why is it slow to login to lab machines?

-Try using the generic lab accounts (ET212, ET238, ET237, MEC103) account during open lab hours, because the account profiles are saved on the machine.
+Try using the generic lab accounts (ET212, ET238, ET237, MEC103) account during open lab hours, because the account profiles are already saved on the machine.
 When you login as yourself on a ‘frozen’ machine, your profile loads each time and isn’t saved to the system upon logoff, which adds more time to the login experience.
 Faculty should login to consoles prior to the start of the semester in order to save their own profiles to the system (making it faster to access your desktop settings).

 For generic account password assistance, contact the COEN IT Services Department.